yossale/OBudget_II/README.txt

 Working with the OBudget2 project :

 1. On github, fork the project from git@github.com:yossale/OBudget_II.git

 2. Create a git client and download the code:
 	- cd <new dir>
 	- git init
 	- git clone git@github.com:<your username>/OBudget_II.git
 	- cd OBudget_II/
 	- git remote add upstream git://github.com/yossale/OBudget_II.git
 	- git fetch upstream
 	- git push origin master

 3. Open the project via eclipse
-4. You're probably missing the 3rdParty dependency of the smartGwt.
-You can download it from here : http://code.google.com/p/smartgwt/downloads/detail?name=smartgwt-2.4.zip&can=2&q=
-5. add the dependency to the project , and see all the red lines compiled :)
+	- File -> Import -> General -> Existing projects -> Go to the folder that contains the .project file
+	- FIx the smart-gwt dependency :
+		- Download the smart-gwt package (http://code.google.com/p/smartgwt/downloads/detail?name=smartgwt-2.4.zip&can=2&q=)
+		- In eclipse : right click on the project -> Properties -> Java build path -> Libraries ->
+			- Remove the old smartget jar (it has a red !)
+			- Add external Jars -> Choose the smartgwt.jar file.

 6. Compile the project for the first time by clicking on the gwt red tool box.

 7. You can now run the project :)

 8. How to commit (in the svn sense of the word)